lndgalante/solutils/README.md

 ##### useTransferSolTokens()

-Use it to transfer SOL tokens from connected wallet to a specific address.
+Use this hook to transfer SOL tokens from the connected wallet to a specific address.

 _Example_